 Laura Ross was born and raised on the family farm near Yorkton and attended the University of Regina where she obtained a B.A. in geography and sociology.
 For more than twenty years, Laura was a licensed realtor in Regina specializing in residential properties.
 Prior to her success as a realtor, she operated her own catering company and farmed with her husband Terry.

 Laura was first elected MLA for Regina Qu'Appelle Valley in the 2007 provincial election.
-She was re-elected in 2011 and 2016.
+She was re-elected in 2011, 2016, and 2020.
 Laura was appointed as Legislative Secretary to the Minister of Health, responsible for retention and recruitment of nurses, long-term care and the reduction of surgical wait times.
-She was also appointed a term as the Minister of Government Services.
-Laura currently serves as Committee Chair for the Intergovernmental Affairs and Justice Committee.
+She was also appointed a term as the Minister of Government Services, and she previously served on the Board of Internal Economy.

 Laura currently resides in Regina with her husband Terry.
 They have one son.

 Office: 6859 Rochdale Blvd, Regina, SK S4X 2Z2

 Email: [email protected]